 When the policeman attempts to reach out his hand and rescue his buddy ("Give me your hand"), he loses his balance, and slips and falls to his death [the first of three horrifying screams and falls in the film].
 The terrified man is left hanging there to witness the death.
 He gazes down on the pinwheel-shaped body of the policeman flattened on the pavement.
 The image of the man suspended there - dangling helplessly from the rooftop and downward-looking - [his rescue is never displayed] will be the overriding, symbolic, emotional and psychological position that he will remain in throughout the rest of the film.
 Part of his own psyche and stability also falls with his partner.

 The second sequence also begins with an object dividing or bi-secting the screen, now vertically (the main character's cane balanced in mid-air).
 The hero's first words express his metaphysical angst: "Ouch, ouch."
-In a comfortable, well-lit, San Francisco hillside apartment [near North Beach, ostensibly at Vallejo and Jones streets], a commercial artist/lingerie designer Marjorie "Midge" Wood (Barbara Bel Geddes), a blonde woman with an unflattering pair of glasses, is working at her drafting table easel in her studio/living room.
+In a comfortable, well-lit, San Francisco hillside apartment [near North Beach, ostensibly with a view from Vallejo and Jones streets, although truly located at Montgomery and Union streets], a commercial artist/lingerie designer Marjorie "Midge" Wood (Barbara Bel Geddes), a blonde woman with an unflattering pair of glasses, is working at her drafting table easel in her studio/living room.
 She is drawing a supportive, cantilevered bra for an advertisement.
 In a chair next to her is the San Francisco man who survived the gutter pipe experience.